United Healthcare Therapy Coverage

 - PPO or EPO plan: No, you typically don’t need to see your primary care physician for a referral to therapy before United will pay for services.

-Does United Behavioral Health cover online therapy?
+Does United Healthcare cover therapy online for behavioral health?